sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/rate_limiting.md

 A rate limiting pattern is appropriate in many scenarios, but it is particularly helpful for large-scale repetitive automated tasks such as batch processing.

 Performing large numbers of operations using a throttled service can result in increased traffic and throughput, as you'll need to both track rejected requests and then retry those operations.

+##### Solution
+Rate limiting can reduce your traffic and potentially improve throughput by reducing the number of records sent to a service over a given period of time.

+A service may throttle based on different metrics over time, such as:

+1. The number of operations (for example, 20 requests per second).
+2. The amount of data (for example, 2 GiB per minute).
+3. The relative cost of operations (for example, 20,000 RUs per second).